-The objectives of the HWA are "To be recognised as the leading body in domestic hot water storage and, through cooperation and partnerships, to support, drive and promote the sustained growth and improvement of standards within the entire domestic hot water industry".
+The HWA exists to support, drive and promote the sustained growth and improvement of standards within the entire domestic hot water industry.

 Click on 'Homeowners' to find out more about choosing domestic hot water storage systems.